shvets/shvets.github.io/source/blog/2014-11-09-creating_configuration_files_for_ruby_programs.md

 templates_dir = "config/templates"
 ```

-You can read this file and then convert it to hash with the help of ruby **eval** method.
+You can read this file and then convert it to a hash with the help of ruby **eval** method.
 Complete
 code is implemented as part of [meta_methods][meta_methods] gem:

 ```ruby